IT is quintessentially English – and yet the scone is something the country as a whole simply can’t agree about.

 If one isn’t from a posh background, it seems to be scoane!
 If one is posh, it’s definitely scon; as in gone!
 Where a person is from, or their social standing, also determines how we pronounce our English scone.
 So, which is it for you?

 Thank you for dropping by today.
-Before you go off for a Cream Tea, do drop by my Amazon Author page to view my books.
+Before you go off for a Cream Tea, buy my books!
+Amazon Author page